 - Portfolio construction combines the bottom-up fundamental analysis with macro outlook to develop a focus value portfolio of approximately 30-40 companies.

 - The strategy applies ongoing risk management including a sell discipline, and risk controls to help mitigate concentration risk and enhance diversification.

 MEET YOUR MANAGERS

 With a legacy dating back over 50 years, ClearBridge Investments is a leading global equity manager committed to delivering differentiated long-term results through authentic active management.

-Robert Feitler (industry since 1994) and Dmitry Khaykin (industry since 1996) are co-portfolio managers of your Fund.
+Robert Feitler (industry since 1994) and Dmitry Khaykin (industry since 1996) are co-portfolio managers of your Portfolio.